the-root-user/blog/content/posts/Pwn-0x02-NX-Bypass/index.md

 Although the data on the stack is not executable, making a function call and passing required/desired arguments is still allowed.
 We're going to make use of this fact.

 When we are writing code for a program, we don't write code for `print` and such functions.
 They are said to be built-ins.
 When we compile the program, the compiler links the program to a library (shared object) in which it would be able to find definitions of those functions during execution. <br>
-Such programs are termed as Dynamically Compiled which we mostly deal with because this process saves the coder a lot of time and effort, while the opposite are Statically Compiled programs which we won't talk about for now.
+Such programs are termed as Dynamically Linked which we mostly deal with because this process saves the coder a lot of time and effort, while the opposite are Statically Linked programs which we won't talk about for now.

 Most of the C programs - whether it's x86 or x64 - rely on **libc**, the default C library.
 <details><summary>We can see the shared objects (libraries) being used by a program, with the <code>ldd</code> command</summary>